Bit Generations: Reception

 Famitsu magazine scored games in the bit Generations series varying scores from average to positive.
 Based on a panel of four reviewers and a maximum score of 40, Dotstream received a 30, Orbital received a 29, Soundvoyager and Digidrive each received a 28, Dialhex received a 27, Boundish received a 26, and Coloris received a 23.

 Legacy

-5 out of the 7 games appear in Super Smash Bros.
+Orbital, Chromatron, Boundish, Digidrive, and Rotohex all appear in Super Smash Bros.
 Brawl as collectible stickers.
-The games include Orbital, Chromatron, Boundish, Digidrive, and Rotohex.